snowx-dev/SnowFastULP/README.md

-➡️ If you start cleaning dumps often, try the library workflow:
+➡️ If you start cleaning dumps often, try the [library workflow](#library-mode):

 ```bash
 ./sfu ./weekly-dump/ -od ./library/
 ```

-That one folder becomes a compressed archive library.
+That one folder becomes a compressed archive library, whislt still being searchable.
+It's awesome 🔥
-Later runs using **the same folder** skips lines that are already there, and `sfs` can search it without `-txt`:
+Later runs using **the same folder** skips lines that are already there, and `sfs` can search it (without `-txt`):

 ```bash
 ./sfs ./library "facebook.com:"